 The condensation will cause small ice crystals to form kernels on imperfections on the ice surface.
 If the conditions stay calm, more moisture will be deposited on the small kernels, allowing the frost flowers to grow.

 In the right conditions, meadows of these frost flowers are formed, which is a very rare and beautiful sight.
-Most of us can only admire them in photos, but it's still nice to know there are so much extraordinary weather creations out there most us still don't know about.
+Most of us can only admire them in photos, but it's still nice to know there are so many extraordinary weather creations out there most us yet don't know about.

 59) "Fog Tsunamis" - Nature's Sense Of Humour